k8lion/Neurogenesis/README.md

 julia --project -e "using Pkg; Pkg.instantiate()"
 ```

-3. To run a single trial of NORTH-Select neurogenesis on a 2 hidden layer MLP on the generated toy data, run:
+3. To run a single trial of NORTH-Select neurogenesis for a 2 hidden layer MLP on the generated toy data, run:
 ```
 julia --project exp/runneurogenesis.jl  \
  --trigger svdacts \